 TREE OF JOY Launched 31 years ago by club members, the Tree of Joy provides clothing, underwear and shoes for underprivileged children at Christmas.

-SUNRISE IN TANZANIA Students at the Global Outreach/Rotary computer library in Iringa, Tanzania, performed the Sunrise club's signature tune, 'Zippity Do-dah, in English and Swahili in a Skype broadcast to the Sunrise club meeting May 2, 2014.
+SUNRISE IN TANZANIA The Rotary Foundation has given a $45,000 global grant for the Tanzania computers literacy project.
+Students at the Global Outreach/Rotary computer library in Iringa, Tanzania, performed the Sunrise club's signature tune, 'Zippity Do-dah, in English and Swahili in a Skype broadcast to the Sunrise club meeting May 2, 2014.
 Here is a link to the youtube video of the song, sung as - 'Zippy De Doo Dah' by the students

 PINEAPPLE ANTIQUE SHOW